bplmaps/lmec-main-site/content/exhibitions/digital-exhibitions.md

 {{< figure src="/uploads/2022-03-10/chelsea.jpeg" caption="This [1976 environmental regulation plan](https://collections.leventhalmap.org/search/commonwealth:7h14cw55s) shows interventions to mitigate flooding in Sales Creek, on the border between East Boston and Revere.
 The aerial photograph shows the petrochemical tanks and parking lots following the creek’s highly engineered route, as well as a manufactured home community." class="figure-center" >}}

-The digital exhibition for our upcoming show, **More or Less in Common**, features zoomable, high-resolution images of all of the exhibition objects; interactive features like original, digital maps; interviews with ....; and lesson plans and activities designed specially for K-12 students.
+The digital exhibition for our upcoming show, **More or Less in Common**, features zoomable, high-resolution images of all of the exhibition objects; interactive features like original, digital maps; interviews with advocates from the local, national, and global environmental justice movement ; and lesson plans and activities designed specially for K-12 students.

 <a class="btn btn-outline-primary btn-block" href="https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/"><i class="fas fa-images me-2"></i>Enter the digital exhibition for More or Less in Common</a>